HarvardURC/Micromouse/2017,2018/README.md

 #### Commands
 - 'g' : make a single cell movement
 - 'c' : continue the mapping the maze until reaching the goal, and then return to the start
+- 'r' : resets the internal maze and robot state to start a fresh mapping run

 ### mouse_testing
 #### Setup